snellebribo98/NBA-Simulator/README.md

 Brian van de Velde

 ## Files
+- docs with all the images, and sources
+-

 ## Sources
-In de docs folder there is a file named "AA-"
+In de docs folder there is a file named "AA-imageSources" that has all the links of the images used in my app.
+Non of these images are created by me, and are pulled from these websites.